-I am a freelance writer and researcher.
+I’m a freelance writer and researcher.

 One of my passions is photography.

 I use photographs to enhance my blog stories and Facebook posts.
-The most widely read story on my blog, The Bogantungan Rail Disaster: Have you heard the children cry?
+The most widely read and shared story on my blog, The Bogantungan Rail Disaster: Have you heard the children cry?
 (February 26, 2019), is a good example.
 When my husband and I visited Bogantungan in December 2017, we stopped by the former railway station, now the Bogantungan Historic Railway Museum.
-I took numerous photographs of the buildings and site.
+I took numerous photographs of the buildings and the site.
 This visit, and my photos, stirred my interest in Bogantungan and the Medway Creek rail disaster (and the seeds of a story were sown).

 Do you want to know more about me?

-Many of the stories on my blog are autobiographical, my own life story in little bite-size chunks.
+Many of the stories on my blog are autobiographical, my own lifestory in bite-size chunks.
 If you want to know more about me, read my stories!

-I’d love to hear from you.
+I would love to hear from you.